-In the 1950s-1960s, the Cornish Rex breed became an endangered cat breed because the gene pool is very small.
-They were outcrossed to other domestic cats and Russian Blues, American Shorthair cats, Siamese, British Shorthairs and Havana Browns to produce great genetic diversity and a solid, healthy foundation for the cat breed.
+In the 1950s-1960s, the Cornish Rex were outcrossed with other domestic cats and Russian Blues, American Shorthair cats, Siamese, British Shorthairs and Havana Browns.
+This helped to produce great genetic diversity, additional coat colours and patterns, and a solid, healthy foundation for the cat breed.

 Cornish Rex’s most unique feature is their soft and distinct coat.
-Unlike most cats, Cornish Rex ‘coats do not have guard hairs, and their hair lays in marcel waves that can be close-fitting or loose.
+Unlike most cats, Cornish Rex ‘coats do not have guard hairs, and their hair lays in Marcel waves that can be close-fitting or loose.
 They are frequently compared to a washboard in appearance and a Chenille when you touch its very soft and smooth texture.
-Their curls even extend to their whiskers that are curled and shortened.
+Their curls even extend to their whiskers.

 Cornish Rex cats adore attention and make an excellent feline companion.
 However, they can be needy and demanding at times.
 They do not like to be left alone for long hours, so it is a great idea for them to have another feline companion.
-Cornish Rex are definitely lap cat.
-They also get along wonderfully with other animals and make an ideal children's pet.
+They get along wonderfully with other animals.

 This loving cat breed is not a very vocal feline companion.
 Cornish Rex communicate their needs through their beautiful and expressive eyes and body language.
 Make sure to check on their cues if they need some love and attention.

-Grooming the Cornish Rex is naturally as easy as brushing your hand over their coat.
-There are Cornish Rex cats that have a longer or woollier coat.
-This kind may require some help from a fine-tooth comb or soft bristle brush to keep their coat looking clean and neat.
+Grooming most Cornish Rex cats is as easy as brushing your hand over their coat.
+However, for Cornish Rex cats that have a longer or woollier coat, you may need to use a fine-tooth comb or soft bristle brush to keep their coat looking clean and neat.
 Groom them gently so you do not break their delicate hairs.
 One of the best things about their coat is that the hairs are so fine that they are not very visible on clothing and furniture.

-Start training your Cornish Rex kittens by using a very soft brush to get used to being groomed.
+Start by using a very soft brush to get your Cornish Rex used to being groomed.
 Remember, this cat breed has delicate hairs.
-So, a soft brush will help not pull their delicate hair or hurt their very young skin.
+So, a soft brush will help not pull their hair or hurt their young skin.
 Prepare a small reward like their favourite treat or kibble every grooming session to encourage your Cornish Rex to behave well while they are being groomed.
-If it is not causing any problems, upgrade your tools to a more appropriate use for their coat requirements.

-To keep their ears away from an ear infection, check their ears weekly for dirt or any buildup.
+To keep their ears from infection, check them weekly for dirt or any buildup.
 Watch out for a foul odour, as it may be a sign of an ear infection.
 Clean their ears using a clean cotton ball or a soft cloth with a vet-approved ear cleanser.
-To effectively clean their ears, ask for tips from your vet on how to clean them properly.
+To effectively clean their ears, ask for tips from your vet.

 Cornish Rex are intelligent cats.
 They are very friendly and playful.
 That’s why many families with children choose to bring home one.
 While they are amicable, keep a watchful eye on your children when interacting with a Cornish Rex or any other cat breeds.
-This is to avoid any mishaps or any skin scratching incident that may occur because of mishandling.
+This is to avoid any mishandling accidents that can result in skin scratching.